Robust Anomaly Detection through Multi-Modal Autoencoder Fusion for Small Vehicle Damage Detection: Results and Discussion

 \subsection{Analysis of Results}

-The results presented in Table \ref{tbl2} highlight the performance of different models on acceleration (Acc.) and audio (Au.) modalities.
-The models were compared on a test dataset using Receiver Operating Characteristic - Area Under the Curve (denoted by R-A).
-A value close to 1 shows high discriminative power between damage and anomalies and a score close to 0.5 shows no discriminative power at all (\citet{roc}).
-This detailed analysis considers specific architectural impacts and the challenges posed by the data.
+This section evaluates the performance of the proposed models and compares their effectiveness across different sensing modalities.
+The results presented in Table \ref{tbl2} highlight the performance of different models on the acceleration (Acc.) and audio (Aud.) modalities.
+The models were compared on a test dataset using ROC–AUC metric.
+A value close to 1 indicates high discriminative power between damage and non-damage events, whereas a score near 0.5 indicates no discriminative power at all \citep{roc}.
+This analysis considers both the architectural impacts and the challenges posed by the data.